EndaMagennis/dungeon_dwellers_resub/README.md

 ## Deployment

 - The site was deployed using [Heroku](https://id.heroku.com/login)
-- The database was deployed to [ElephantSQL](https://www.elephantsql.com/)
+- The database was deployed to [CI Database Maker](https://dbs.ci-dbs.net/)
 - The app is available [here](https://board-ohm-5d4ddb906f72.herokuapp.com/)

 ## Credits